How Long Does It Take to Make A CAREER CHANGE #hardtruth

 But focusing your mind there is slowing you down.

-So where you need to focus your mind is on what you’re going to contribute, what you can do, what you can offer, and get in that energy of curiosity and excitement instead of desperation, fear, and lack.
+Where you need to focus your mind is on what you’re going to contribute, what you can do, what you can offer, and get in that energy of curiosity and excitement instead of desperation, fear, and lack.

 I could tell you how long it took me to get my dream job.
 I could tell you how long it’s taken my clients but that number is not going to mean anything to you.